OŚWIĘCIM

 The kommando moved quickly and the form grew closer.
 Max could now see that it was a man.
 His arms raised high; his hands clenched the electrified wire.
 He wore nothing, and his head faced up to heaven—if it was still there.
 As they neared the corner, Max could see the pile of striped clothes, neatly folded, just beside him.
 A pair of real, leather shoes graced the top of the pile.
 Max pushed the man beside him just a little to get a better look.
 The man had hair, short and stubbly, but no shorter than Max's.
 He wasn't new to quarantine.
 And he wasn't emaciated.
 His bones didn't protrude against his skin like so many of the other prisoners, especially those in quarantine.
 Max rounded the corner and the face came into view.
 Vláďa's face, young and troubled, released of its pain.
 His blinded eyes looked up through the murky smoke to where the stars were supposed to be shining.
 The line ran on and Max with it.

 Roll call was longer that evening.
 Someone was late.
 It was quite dark by the time they found him.
 Max wasn't sure why he was late.
 He didn't really care.
 He only wanted to move his legs, to get out of the wind and to eat his bread.
 And he wanted to stop thinking about Vláďa.
 At least Vláďa had chosen his own way, he consoled himself.
-But, still he felt a loss.
-He would have died anyway.
+But still, he felt a loss.
+Vláďa would have died anyway.
 He could have had a life though, had not the Nazis started this war.
 He was young, full of life, innocence, and dreams.
 The Nazis took away his dreams, the Blockälteste took his innocence, and Vláďa, left with nothing, gave up his life.

 The late man was beaten and lain by the corpses and the count went on.
 This time the numbers matched up.
 The roll call was over.
 Max hurried to get his evening ration, wondering if he should tell Bashir about the boy.
 The doctor had enough problems.
 He had been quite saddened by Henri's demise, and Max thought that he blamed himself for it.
 For the last few days he had looked very much like when he was released from the Death Block.
 He spoke very little and never looked directly at anyone.